glinesbdev/versus/src/GLOSSARY.md

 A variable that is able to be changed.

+## readability

+The ease with which the software is read and understood.

+## scope

+Scope is the area of the program where an item (variable, method, etc.) is recognized as valid.

 ## scoping

 Scope is the area of the program where an item (variable, method, etc.) is recognized as valid.

+## snake case

+A style for how variables are written.
+Ex: my_variable

 ## syntax